pasky/claude.vim/README.md

 working in the clunky web Claude Chat, actually chat about and hack together on your currently opened vim buffers.

+**Claude is your pair programmer.**  You chat about what to build or how to debug problems, and Claude offers opinions while seeing your actual code, or goes ahead and proposes the modifications - high level, or just straight writes the code.

 This plugin is NOT:
-* for "code completion" like Github Copilot or Codeium.
+* "code completion" like Github Copilot or Codeium.
   (You can use these together with claude.vim!)
   This plugin rather provides a chat / instruction centric interface.
 * CLI coding framework.
 It is much more optimized for human collaboration than e.g. aider or dravid.